linkerd/website/linkerd.io/content/2.12/tasks/manually-rotating-control-plane-tls-credentials.md

 √ data plane proxies certificate match CA
 ```

+At this point, all meshed workloads are ready to accept connections signed
+by either the old or new trust anchor, but they're all still using certificates
+signed by the old trust anchor.
+To change that, we'll need to rotate the
+issuer certificate.

 ## Rotating the identity issuer certificate

-To rotate the issuer certificate and key pair, first generate a new pair:
+To rotate the issuer certificate and key pair, start by generating the new
+identity issuer certificate and key:

 ```bash
 step certificate create identity.linkerd.cluster.local issuer-new.crt issuer-new.key \